mattmaniak/fiflo/README.md

 - buffer - initialization and deleting the main buffer which holds the text and it's metadata,semantic macros,

+- chars - ascii codes that are interpreted as text,

 - config - fiflorc parser and values setter,

 - edit - more complex text editing operations that happens after the keypress,